Zachary-Stufflebeme/regression-project/Readme.md

 #                                                    Key Findings:

 I found 4 important features to focus on in the name of predicting house price, and created a few good models that beat the baseline .
-In the future I would like a little more time to tamper with the features I include in my models as I believe doing do could garner further gains in accuracy.
+In the future I would like a little more time to tamper with the features I include in my models as I believe doing so could garner further gains in accuracy.

 #                                                  How To Reproduce:
 In order to reproduce my report you will need: